-MR2020 COMPUTER COMPUTATIONS IN AIR-OCEAN SCIENCES (2-2).
+MR2020 COMPUTER COMPUTATIONS IN AIR-OCEAN SCIENCES (2 - 2).

-Introduction to programming and NPS computing facilities as applied to elementary problems in oceanography and meteorology.
+Introduction to MATLAB and FORTRAN and UNIX environments, as applied to elementary problems in oceanography and meteorology.
 PREREQUISITES: Calculus and college physics.

 MR2200 INTRODUCTION TO METEOROLOGY (4 - 0).

 A introductory course that treats the composition and structure of the atmosphere, thermodynamic processes, forces and related small-and large-scale motions, air masses, fronts, tropical cyclones, solar and terrestrial radiation, general circulation and weather forecasting.
 PREREQUISITE: Department approval.